Home » Why Do Rats Have Such A Bad Reputation?

 Tularemia

-Tularemia is a disease caused by bacteria known as Francisella tularensis.
-Although the disease is highly contagious and potentially fatal, it can be treated successfully if diagnosed early.
+Tularemia is a disease caused by Francisella tularensis bacteria.
+Although highly contagious and potentially fatal, it can be treated if diagnosed early.

 There are several types of tularemia, which an individual can contract depending on how the bacteria enter the body.
 These include: